The Marini Clarelli Santi Foundation in Perugia

 Arrived by heredity to Barbara Marini Clarelli, she has taken care of the restoration of some environments including the ground floor salon in the nineties).
 The testamentary legacy of the Marchesa (2007) allows today the public enjoyment of the Palazzo degli Oddi as a Casa Museo managed by the Marini Clarelli Santi Foundation.

-Services: a museum house in the heart of Perugia
+Services: a house museum in the heart of Perugia

-The Palace can be visited on Monday From 16 All 17.30, Wednesday ,Friday e Saturday From 10.30 All 12.30.
+The Palace can be visited on Monday From 16 17.30, Wednesday ,Friday e Saturday From 10.30 12.30.
 For groups or special needs it is possible to open at different times by reservation.
 There guided tour, in Italian and in English is free, with free offer.

 The Palace has a large frescoed hall in which it is possible to organize private events and presentations of books and some adjoining rooms that can be used for refreshments or exhibitions.